adobe/commerce-integration-starter-kit/README.md

 If you are running your Adobe Commerce instance in the cloud, you already have a New Relic instance provisioned for you.
 The [Forwarding Logs to New Relic](https://developer.adobe.com/app-builder/docs/guides/application_logging/new_relic/) page describes the steps to set up the starter kit to forward logs to New Relic.

+### Testing

+The starter kit provides unit tests for most of the runtime actions it includes.
+These tests can be located in the `./test/actions` folder.

+Additionally, unit tests for the onboarding script can be found in the `.test/onboarding` folder.

+You can find more details about unit testing and an example in [Lesson 3: Testing a Serverless Action](https://developer.adobe.com/app-builder/docs/resources/barcode-reader/test/).

 ### External back-office ingestion webhook
 - [Ingestion webhook consumer](actions/ingestion/README.md)